Skip to main content

 Similarly, you can use getServerSideProps or getStaticProps on each page.

-Change language with next.js router
+Change language with the Next.js router

 import { useRouter } from 'next/router';